lorenzo-zurini/PALSymLink/README.md

 # Disadvantages
 Applications using this script can only be run from NTFS-formatted drive so putting them on FAT32 flash drives (the main use case for PApps) is not possible as that filesystem doesn't support symbolic links.

 ⚠️Administrator privileges are also required for the creation of symbolic links so be sure to enable the RunAsAdmin=compile-force flag in your appname.ini PRIOR to recompiling.
+This will trigger UAC every time the app is run which can be annoying.
+I personally always disable UAC so that's not a problem for me but it might be for you.
+This also means that you can't run the application in an environment where you don't have administrator privileges.

 # Usage